Vicente-G/data-mining/README.md

 repo = "https://raw.githubusercontent.com/Vicente-G/data-mining/main/"
 RED_WINE_DATAFRAME = read_csv(repo + "red_wine.csv")
 ```
 By running the last example, the file `red_wine.csv` should be loaded in Google Colab as a `DataFrame` from `pandas` in the `RED_WINE_DATAFRAME` variable.

-If an official repo for the course is created I'll put down this one as well as I wouldn't need this anymore.
+The course has ended, so I'll upload my assignments on this repo, they'll be on `ipynb` format, so, they can be used on Google Colab, by uploading them there, every assignment have been done with Sklearn from Python, a ML library for classificators, some of them have some team work, but I'm the author of almost all the code, which is explained on spanish, as the assignments were on that language, if anyone is interested on a translation, please contact me via pull-request/issue as I said before.